 - Course: MSc Chemical Biology

-How would you describe the student life here at Leeds?
+How do you find life as an international student here at Leeds?